What is gaslighting in relationships?

 Or, their behaviours have been reinforced by people who fall for their games and superficial charms.

-You see, once one or two people ‘go along’ with the gaslighting, the gaslighting person thinks that their behavior is okay.
+You see, once you get one or two people to ‘go along’ with the gaslighting, the gaslighting person thinks that their behavior is okay.

 They also likely see that it works for them.

 So why change what works?
 I mean, if it’s serving your manipulative ends, why not keep it up?